CrowdStrike/falconpy/README.md

 # CrowdStrike does not recommend you hardcode credentials within source code.
 # Instead, provide these values as variables that are retrieved from the environment,
 # read from an encrypted file or secrets store, provided at runtime, etc.
-# This example retrieves credentials from the environment as the variables
-# "FALCON_CLIENT_ID" and "FALCON_CLIENT_SECRET".

 hosts = Hosts(client_id=os.getenv("FALCON_CLIENT_ID"),
               client_secret=os.getenv("FALCON_CLIENT_SECRET")
               )

+# While this example retrieves credentials from the environment as the variables
+# "FALCON_CLIENT_ID" and "FALCON_CLIENT_SECRET".
+Developers leveraging environment
+# authentication do not need to specify the client_id or client_secret keywords.
+#
+# hosts = Hosts()

 SEARCH_FILTER = "hostname-search-string"